 The King of Adarlan

-The tyrannical ruler of the Adarlan empire, a man driven by a hunger for control and conquest.
+The King of Adarlan is the tyrannical ruler of the Adarlan empire, a man driven by a hunger for control and conquest.
 He is responsible for the brutal subjugation of both humans and Fae.

 Duke Perrington

-A cunning and manipulative nobleman, Duke Perrington is a key ally to the King of Adarlan and a ruthless political strategist.
+Duke Perrington is a cunning and manipulative nobleman, he is a key ally to the King of Adarlan and a ruthless political strategist.
 His calculated actions and hidden motives make him one of the most dangerous figures in the royal court.

 The King’s Champion Tournament is a deadly competition held by the King of Adarlan to choose a royal assassin.
 Twenty-four thieves, assassins, and criminals, each chosen by a member of the king’s council, compete in a series of challenges testing their strength, skill, and cunning.
 The competition lasts for 13 weeks with a new test every week.
 They will be judged by Theodus Brullo, the Weapons Master.
 The final four contestants will duel individually until a winner is chosen.
 Celaena Sardothien is the only female competitor and competing under the alias Lillian Gordiana.